-GFL GM Fluorspar SA ("the Company") is incorporated in Morocco and is engaged in the business of mining and sale of fluorspar.
+GFL GM Fluorspar SA ("the Company") is incorporated in Morocco and is engaged in the business of mining, processing and sale of fluorspar.
 The Company is a wholly owned subsidiary of Gujarat Fluorochemicals Pte.
-Limited, Singapore which is a subsidiary of Gujarat Fluorochemicals Limited.
+Limited, Singapore which, in turn, is a wholly owned subsidiary of Gujarat Fluorochemicals Limited, India.
 All the activities of the Company are in Morocco.

-The Company's registered office is located at- 425, Boulevard IBN Tachefine, 3rd Floor Casablanca -- Morocco.
+The Company's registered office is located at 425, Boulevard IBN Tachefine, 3rd Floor Casablanca - Morocco.